LoginRadius/engineering-portal/content/lrcli-react-application/index.md

 ## Advanced LoginRadius CLI features

-This section explains the use of the LoginRadius CLI in enabling users to quickly and efficiently make changes to the **LoginRadius Auth Page** configured for their applcation.
+This section explains the use of the LoginRadius CLI in enabling users to quickly and efficiently make changes to the **LoginRadius Auth Page** configured for their application.

 ### Adding Social Login Methods

-We can add social login methods like Google, Facebook etc. to the LoginRadius Auth Page using the CLI.
-Use the `lr add social` commnd to add a Login method and the `lr get social` command to view the current active social login methods.
+We can add social login methods like Google, Facebook, etc., to the LoginRadius Auth Page using the CLI.
+Use the `lr add social` command to add a Login method and the `lr get social` command to view the current active social login methods.
 Check the image below for a visual representation.

 ![alt_text](lr_social.png "Facebook Login Added")

-After adding the new login method (in thie example it is Facebook), navigate to the LoginRadius Auth Page by using the `lr demo` command.
+After adding the new login method (in this example, it is Facebook), navigate to the LoginRadius Auth Page by using the `lr demo` command.

 ![alt_text](add_login.png "Facebook Login Added on IDX")

 ### Updating the theme

 We can update the **theme** of the LoginRadius Auth Page using the `lr set theme` command.
-You can use the `lr get theme` command to get a list of all available themes and the current active theme.
-See image below for visual representation.
+You can use the `lr get theme` command to get a list of all available themes and the currently active theme.
+See the image below for visual representation.

 ![alt_text](lr_theme.png "Theme changed to Tokyo")